lt20kmph/pmail/README.md

 ## Limitations and TODO

 - [ ] There are some strange bugs which need to be investigated.
-- [ ] The algorithm to detect attachments is unreliable.
 - [ ] Handle searches with large number of results differently.
-- [ ] Improve error handling and logging.
+- [ ] Improve error handling and logging (partially done, but can still be improved).

 [1]: https://developers.google.com/gmail/api/quickstart/python
 [2]: http://w3m.sourceforge.net/